adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Simulation_Tools.md

 1. [Distributed Control System Library](https://github.com/flyingmeat/aktos-dcs)

-      * **DESCRIPTION**: The aktos_dcs package for Python is designed for creating fault tolerant, realtime, massively concurrent, distributed (even behind firewalls), io-bound (eg. heavy-traffic web server), scalable (both vertically and horizontally), cross-platform and language agnostic applications.
+      * **DESCRIPTION**: The aktos_dcs package for Python is designed for creating fault tolerant, real-time, massively concurrent, distributed (even behind firewalls), io-bound (eg. heavy-traffic web server), scalable (both vertically and horizontally), cross-platform, and language-agnostic applications.
 This tool would necessitate the use of a Python-based environment.

       * **INSTALL**:
          * Clone repo